 By Risa Doherty

 To schedule a college alumni interview or not?
 It’s a question that high school seniors across the country grapple with every fall.
-Your Teen’s Risa Doherty spoke with admissions officers at Northwestern and Dickinson, as well as six alumni interviewers from competitive schools—including University of Pennsylvania, Cornell, and Tufts—who told her why applicants should seek out the alumni interview when available.
+Your Teen’s Risa Doherty spoke with admissions officers at Northwestern and Dickinson, as well as six alumni interviewers from competitive schools—including University of Pennsylvania, Cornell, and Tufts—who told her why applicants should seek out the college admission interview when available.

 The College Alumni Interview